zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

 INPUT DT
 IDT = ICONV(DT,”D”)
 IF IDT = “” THEN
     CRT “INVALID DATE!”
 END ELSE
     CRT “DATE IS OK!”
 END
 ```

 ### Workshop #3

-Modify the previous program to display all dates and dollars amounts in their external format
+Modify the previous program to display all dates and dollars amounts in their external format:

 ```
 OPEN “CUSTOMER” TO CUST ELSE STOP